-As a parent, you may request that your child be excused from participation in the daily recitation of the Pledge of Allegiance to the United States flag and the Pledge of Allegiance to the Texas flag.
+All students are expected to stand and follow classroom procedures during morning pledges.
+Students and staff members in the hallway during the pledges must stop during the pledges.
+As a parent, you may request that your child be excused from participation in the daily recitation of the Pledge of Allegiance to the U.S. flag and the Pledge of Allegiance to the Texas flag.
 The request must be in writing.
 State law does not allow your child to be excused from participation in the required minute of silence or silent activity that follows.
-[See Pledges of Allegiance and a Minute of Silence and policy EC(LEGAL).]
+[See Pledges of Allegiance and a Minute of Silence on page 73 and policy EC(LEGAL).]